Myles Coverdale: Legacy

 As indicated above, Coverdale was involved with the first four of the above.
 He was partially responsible for Matthew's Bible.
 In addition to those mentioned above, he produced a diglot New Testament in 1538.
 He was extensively involved with editing and producing the Great Bible.
-He was also part of the group of "Geneva Exiles" who produced the Geneva Bible – the edition preferred, some ninety-five years later, by Oliver Cromwell's army and his Parliamentarians.
+He was also part of the group of "Geneva Exiles" who produced the Geneva Bible – the edition preferred, some ninety-five years later, by Oliver Cromwell's army and Parliamentarians.